sara-sabr/ITStrategy/TeamMandate/Presentation.md

 #### Methodology

-Projects must adhere to the following requirements to be funded to the Umberalla Fund
+Projects must adhere to the following requirements to be funded to the Umbrella Fund

 ### The What
 - Prioritize projects building service interfaces